rorcraft/software-engineering/Tech/vim.md

 `:!`
 e.g. `:!rspec spec/model/user.rb`

+or `ctrl-z` to put vim in background, do your thing and `fg` to resume

 __Mac OS X__
 > If you have administrator privileges, you must fix an Apple-introduced problem in Mac OS X 10.5 Leopard by executing the following command, or BASH and Zsh will have the wrong PATH when executed non-interactively.